Avaz Twist Tower

-The Avaz Twist Tower is a 40-story, 172 m (564 ft) tall skyscraper in Sarajevo, Bosnia and Herzegovina.
-It is the headquarters for Dnevni avaz, a Bosnian newspaper company.
-The tower is located in the Marijin Dvor city neighborhood, Sarajevo's central municipality.
-Construction began in 2006 and was finished in 2008.
-The tower is notable for its twisted facade.
-As of 2016, it was the tallest skyscraper in Bosnia and Herzegovina.
-In 2009, German toy manufacturing company Schuco chose the tower amongst the 10 most beautiful buildings in the world.
+The Avaz Twist Tower is a 40-story, 172 m tall skyscraper in Sarajevo, Bosnia and Herzegovina, and serves as the headquarters for the Bosnian newspaper company Dnevni avaz.
+Located in the Marijin Dvor neighborhood within Sarajevo's central municipality, construction on the skyscraper began in 2006 and was finished in 2008.

+The building is notable for its distinctive twisted facade.
+As of 2026, it stands as the tallest building in Bosnia and Herzegovina.
+In 2009, the German toy manufacturing company Schuco selected the skyscraper as one of the 10 most beautiful buildings in the world.
+Upon its completion, it was the tallest building in the Balkans outside of Turkey for 15 years, until 2023 when the Sky Fort in Sofia, Bulgaria, was fully topped out.
+It remains the tallest building in the former Yugoslavia.

+The skyscraper also houses BOHO Steak House, a steak restaurant on the 31st floor, and Sky Lounge 35, a café on the 35th floor, alongside an observation deck located on the 36th floor.